MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/AspNetCore.Identity.CosmosDb/README.md

 ## Install Instructions

 - For the latest install instructions [please see our project website](https://www.moonrise.net).
-- Questions or feedback are welcome!
+- Questions and feedback are welcome!
 Please post a message to our to our [project discussion section](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb/discussions).
 We will reply as soon as possible.
 - An example web application that uses this package [is available for download from GitHub](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb).

 ## More Information